bartekspitza/dotfiles/README.md

-## My dotfiles

-These are my config files, feel free to try them out!
+## These are my configuration files, feel free to try them out! 😀